Back home again

 I recently asked Adam about his recollection regarding the photo and video question.
 He paused and said, “I don’t think we gave any thought to it at the time because we were too busy trying to stay alive.”
 This is my feeling, too: I think we were too preoccupied with keeping these creatures at bay and out of our camp to stop to consider gathering video or photographic proof.
 We did likely discuss it at some point, but neither of us can recall that conversation clearly.
 We agree that our main concern was keeping those demonic entities away from us and our camp.
 Staying alive was the priority, and gaining proof of our experience was not.

 The Skinwalker Connection?

 Do I believe that there was something about the SOHA site that allowed the portal to appear and those creatures to emerge?
 Yes, I think that is likely, or at least plausible.
-I think it is a place that, as the Irish say, “the world is thin.”
+I think it is a place where, as the Irish say, “the world is thin.”
 I believe that there are indeed places where paranormal phenomena manifest themselves more frequently.
 Some have suggested that this has something to do with the geological makeup of the land.
 Quartz especially is thought to be conducive for these types of phenomena.